csalmeida/ruby-fundamentals/README.md

 ### Array Methods

-Arrays are used very frequently in Ruby programs and there are useful methods that can be used to make it easier to work with them.
+Arrays are used very frequently in Ruby programs and there are useful methods that can be applied to make it easier to work with them.

 ```ruby
 # arrays.rb